 These days it hosts the Genesis Open which was formerly the Los Angeles Open, one of the biggest tournaments on the PGA Tour.

 Opened for play in 1929, Pasatiempo had restoration work done to it in 2007 by Tom Doak who looked to return the course back as close as possible to Alister MacKenzie’s original design.
 MacKenzie himself loved the place so much that he had a house on the property.

 Olympic Club (Lake)

 Host of several Major Championships and future venue of the 2032 Ryder Cup, the Lake Course at Olympic Club is one of three courses situated at the oldest athletic club in the United States.

 The Lake course is a tough challenge in several ways; it has sloping fairways, encroaching trees and tiny greens that happen to be lightning fast too.
-San Francisco Golf Club sits right next door.
+San Francisco Golf Club and TPC Harding Park sit right next door.

 Widely regarded as one of the best and toughest courses to never host a Major Championship, Spyglass Hill is one of several incredible courses on the Monterey Peninsula.
 Cypress Point, Pebble Beach and Monterey Peninsula Country Club are nearby and yet it holds its own in every way.
 Some of you may even remember playing it on the old Tiger Woods PGA Tour golf games.

 Given his success here, the South course at Torrey Pines is probably Tiger Woods’ favourite course!
 Perched right on the clifftops, the course was originally designed by William F. Bell before Rees Jones completely rejuvenated the course in the early 2000’s.